alekras/mqtt_client/README.md

 ## Architecture
 MQTT client is an OTP application.
-Top level component is supervisor that is monitoring a child connection processes.
+Top level component is supervisor that is monitoring a child connection processes so the client keeps connections to different servers concurrently.
 Session state data are storing in database (DETS and MySQL in current version)

 ## Getting started
 ### Installation